Do You Need Freelance Business Insurance?

 While companies like Uber and Lyft typically offer their drivers some form of insurance, it typically isn’t end-to-end coverage.
 The coverage provided by ride-sharing companies is usually divided into periods with varying coverage levels (or none at all) and covers your liability to a third party for bodily injury or property damage.2 This type of coverage would not cover any injury or damage that occurs to you or your vehicle while working.

 As a freelancing photographer, what if you are hired to photograph a wedding, but the client is not happy with the photos you took and decides to sue you for ruining their big day?
-The right gig work insurance could protect you if a client sues over the quality of your work.
+The right freelance photographer insurance could protect you if a client sues over the quality of your work.

 Identifying Your Insurance Needs

 You can start identifying your insurance needs by making a list of what you do as a part of your job.
 Do you take care of animals?
 Do you drive a company car?
 Do you operate heavy machinery?
-List anything and everything you can think of so you know how you need to be protected.
+This list can help you identify the risk possibilities you may face.

 General liability is one of the most popular types of insurance for self-employed workers.
 This kind of policy can give you basic protection if you find yourself responsible for injuring or damaging the property of a third-party individual, like a client, customer, or just a person who comes into contact with you or your business.
 Your general liability policy helps cover things like their medical bills, repair bills, and potential legal fees if you are sued for something they think you’re responsible for.
 Being sued may seem improbable, but it’s not a risk worth taking.
 To learn more about preventing one lawsuit from quickly draining you and your business of funds, click here.

-Business property insurance, also known as commercial property insurance, can provide payable benefits to help cover loss of income or revenue due to property loss.
+Business property insurance, also known as commercial property insurance, can provide payable benefits to help cover loss of income, with the right coverages, or revenue due to property loss.
 Essentially, if your work building or the equipment inside of it is damaged due to a covered event, commercial property insurance helps protect the income you lose while making repairs or purchasing replacement parts.
 The funds help your business continue to operate without disruption after a fire, burst pipes, storm, vandalism, or other covered damage.

 Commercial property insurance is a key component of comprehensive freelance insurance.
 We know that your brain and skills are your biggest assets for your business, but your office space, your equipment, your computer, and all of the other furnishings in your work area are also pretty important.
 If they’re out of commission and you are a freelancer or gig worker, your business might be down for a while.
 Business property insurance from Woligo could help keep your business afloat.